Sorry, you need to enable JavaScript to visit this website.

 Improvement networks

 Our improvement networks connect people doing similar jobs in different police forces.
-Practitioners share knowledge, practice, challenges and experiences.
+Practitioners share knowledge, practice, challenges and experiences through facilitated online meetings and a dedicated online presence in the Knowledge Hub.

-We welcome approaches from officers and staff who want to set up a new network.
+We welcome approaches from officers and staff who want to set up a new network, and we can provide guidance on how to establish and make the best use of your own networks.

 To join a network, or if you’re interested in setting up a new one, contact: odfaculty@college.police.uk